Finite-time blowup for a Navier-Stokes model equation for the self-amplification of strain: Introduction

 \end{definition}

 \begin{remark} The energy equality for smooth solutions of the Navier--Stokes equation can be stated in terms of energy and enstrophy as

 \end{remark}

-Enstrophy is a very important quantity because Theorem \ref{KatoMildExistence} implies that a smooth solution must exist locally in time for initial data in $u^0\in\dot{H}^1.$ This implies that enstrophy controls regularity, because as long as enstrophy remains bounded on some time interval, a smooth solution can be continued to some later time.
+Enstrophy is a very important quantity because Theorem \ref{KatoMildExistence} states that a smooth solution of the Navier--Stokes equation must exist locally in time for initial data in $u^0\in\dot{H}^1.$ This implies that enstrophy controls regularity, because as long as enstrophy remains bounded on some time interval, a smooth solution can be continued to some later time.

 The standard estimate for enstrophy growth is given in terms of nonlocal interaction of the vorticity and the strain:

 This is a nonlocal identity because $S$ can be determined in terms of $\omega$ by a nonlocal, zeroth order pseudo-differential operator, with $S=\nabla_{sym}\nabla \times (-\Delta)^{-1}\omega.$ Using the isometry in Proposition \ref{isometry}, and the evolution equations for both the strain and the vorticity, this identity can be drastically simplified, with the nonlocal term replaced by a term involving only the determinant of $S.$